 Vulvar cancer is cancer that starts in the vulva.
 Vulvar cancer most often affects the labia, the folds of skin outside the vagina.
-In some cases, vulvar cancer starts on the clitoris or in glands on the sides of the vagina opening.
+In some cases, vulvar cancer starts on the clitoris or in glands on the sides of the vaginal opening.

 Basal cell carcinoma

 Human papilloma virus (HPV, or genital warts) infection in women under age 50